Name: Alliance for Safe, Efficient and Competitive Truck Transportation (ASECTT)

 Some Facts: CSA 2010 methodology was released on December 13, 2010.
 57% of the ranked carriers were marked as under “Alert” in one of the five reported BASIC areas.
 The 51,000 branded under Alert included hundreds of carriers which had actually been audited and found to be satisfactory and such major carriers as US Express and CR England.
 The data upon which CSA 2010 methodology is based has not been vetted, does not offer carriers due process, and is based upon capricious percentile rankings which assures that over half of the carriers ranked will be subject to progressive intervention and hence marked under “Alert”.

 In the run up to publication of CSA 2010 data, shippers and brokers have been told that unless the Agency’s ultimate certification is second guessed using CSA 2010 methodology, they are “one accident away” from a vicarious liability judgment.
 The anti-competitive effect this advice and the rush by many to set contractual bars and standards for use based upon CSA 2010 threaten the spot market and vast numbers of small carriers otherwise certified as safe by the Agency.
-Watch the video below, produced one week after the CSA methodology went live, to see how misuse of this data can affect the industry.

 Structure: ASECTT will operate with a Board of Directors composed of representatives of the 3 trade associations currently involved in litigation plus representatives from affected shippers, insurers, transactional brokers and factors.
 Nominations for Steering Committee members should be addressed to email@example.com.
 In addition to a Steering Committee, subcommittees including publication/blog, membership, data analysis, legislative affairs and industry relations will be established.